You can help prevent the irritating and painful symptoms of hemorrhoids.

 - If you are pregnant, sleeping on your side will lower pressure on the blood vessels in your pelvis.
 This can help keep hemorrhoids from becoming bigger.

 Home treatment, which mainly involves establishing healthy bowel habits, may keep your hemorrhoids from getting worse.
-See the Prevention section of this topic for more on healthy bowel habits.

 You can use the following suggestions to keep hemorrhoids from getting worse or to relieve your symptoms.